 Seahorse is owned and operated by the Scherer Family who live in the original birthplace of kontiki fishing - Tauranga, New Zealand.
-It's also where all Seahorse products are designed and built.
+It's also where all Seahorse products are designed, developed and built.
 Being close to the beach, and being kontiki owners ourselves, we are able to continually develop the Seahorse product range to ensure we bring you the best kontiki products on the market.

 Originally kontiki fishing used sail rafts or inflated tyres with sails to pull longlines from the beach, and these early longlines had a hundred or more hooks on each set.
 Given the success we have now with only up to 25 hooks, it makes you wonder what they did with all the fish!

 During the 1980s and 1990s, kite fishing became a popular method of beach fishing, and due to the improved performance it almost took over from the sail rafts method.
 But kites still suffered the same problems of having to rely on offshore winds to operate, and these generally only happened midweek when you were at work.